According to Article 99 of Egypt's 2014 Constitution:

 numerous reports the government or its agents committed arbitrary or unlawful killings, including incidents that occurred while making arrests or holding persons in custody, during disputes with civilians, or while dispersing demonstrations.
 There were also reports of civilians killed during military operations in Sinai.
 Impunity was a problem.

-Egypt's periodic report to the African Commission on Human and Peoples' Rights for 2001-17 was submitted on 26 October 2018 and will be considered at the 64th Ordinary Session of the Commission on 8-28 May 2019.
+Egypt's periodic report to the African Commission on Human and Peoples' Rights for 2001-2017 was submitted on 26 October 2018 and was due to be considered at the 64th Ordinary Session of the Commission in 2019.

 There are no reports of prosecutions of police for excessive or indiscriminate use of force in recent years.